What is a digital piano?

 Yes.
 The keys on digital pianos are ‘weighted’ so the way they feel to play and react to your input is just like the real thing.
-Don’t think that digital pianos feel and sound like that old Casio keyboard you got for Christmas in 1986.
+Don’t think that the digital versions feel and sound like that old Casio keyboard you got for Christmas in 1986!

 Do they need tuning?

 No. Yamaha digital pianos never go out tune, so never need tuning.